UKCloud/documentation/articles/vmware/vmw-how-access-syslog-data-adv.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Access syslog data for your advanced gateway
+toc_title: Access syslog data for your edge gateway
 toc_fullpath: How To/vmw-how-access-syslog-data-adv.md
 toc_mdlink: vmw-how-access-syslog-data-adv.md
 ---

-# How to access syslog data for your advanced gateway
+# How to access syslog data for your edge gateway

 ## Overview